Can Mickelson keep Cup streak alive?

 "I'll probably leave it up to Phil at some point," Stricker said, "telling me if he thinks he can be ready to play, if he's capable of helping out."

-Following an opening-round 2-over 72 at The Northern Trust on Thursday, Mickelson was non-committal as to whether he'd put himself on the U.S. team, if given the opportunity, instead opting to see how the next two events unfold.
+After an opening-round 2-over 72 at The Northern Trust on Thursday, Mickelson was noncommittal as to whether he'd put himself on the U.S. team, if given the opportunity, instead opting to see how the next two events unfold.

-"I would love to be on that team, but I've got to bring something to the table," he explained.
+"I would love to be on that team, but I've got to bring something to the table," he said.
 "I'm going to see how these next two weeks go.
 I'm very optimistic on the way I'm playing, but the scores are not reflecting that yet.
 If the scores start to reflect that, I think I'll be able to bring something to the table."

 Granted, there's still plenty of volatility in the next two weeks, but here are a few up-to-date facts: Of the 10 players who would currently qualify, four have never played in a Ryder or Presidents Cup.
-And of the seven players outside the top-10, but still ahead of Mickelson, four have never been part of a team.
+And of the seven players outside the top 10, but still ahead of Mickelson, four have never been part of a team.

 The unsubtle takeaway?
 His experience could make his presence even more valuable.

-Just recently, an argument could've been made for Patrick Reed and Matt Kuchar as those two extra selections, as both were floating just outside the cutoff for automatic bids.
-With each of them firmly inside the number, Mickelson's greatest competition comes from the likes of Jason Dufner, Ryan Moore and Kevin Chappell -- strong candidates, though not necessarily as strong as Reed and Kuchar might've been.
+Just recently, an argument could have been made for Patrick Reed and Matt Kuchar as those two extra selections, as both were floating just outside the cutoff for automatic bids.
+With each of them firmly inside the number, Mickelson's greatest competition comes from the likes of Jason Dufner, Ryan Moore and Kevin Chappell -- strong candidates, though not necessarily as strong as Reed and Kuchar might have been.

-Mickelson also has precedence on his side.
-Just two years ago, then-captain Jay Haas bypassed plenty of worthy nominees in favor of the ubiquitous lefthander, who was ranked 29th on the points list at the time.
+Mickelson also has precedent on his side.
+Just two years ago, then-captain Jay Haas bypassed plenty of worthy nominees in favor of the ubiquitous left-hander, who was ranked 29th on the points list at the time.

-As always, Mickelson has been diplomatic about this latest hot-button issue, insisting that he wants to make the team, but will understand if he doesn't.
+As always, Mickelson has been diplomatic about this latest hot-button issue, insisting that he wants to make the team but will understand if he doesn't.

 "If there are other players that bring more to the table and are playing better, then they need to be on it," he said.
 "Because you can also look at it and say, I've had the opportunity to be a part of a number of them, so it would be great for others to do that, too.
 But I'm not quite ready to pass that on yet.
 I want to be on the team."